 On SALE, we just got an amazing shipment in !
 This is really beautiful, clean, soft resin.

 The real deal.... sweet, sexy, leathery, balsamic, woody, and dark - one of my very favorite incense basics.
 This new shipment from Spain is deeply fragrant, malleable, and melts quickly on the heater.
 It is sweeter than the Cretan resin.
 Labdanum makes almost every blend better and adds a special amber sweetness

-These spirals of pure Labdanum resin from Crete are crafted in the traditional way, rolled by hand here at Mermade and shaped into a snake-like spiral.
-They are about the size of a silver dollar and dusted fine Agarwood powder.
+These spirals of pure Labdanum resin from Spain (Cistus Ladanifer), are rolled by hand here at Mermade and shaped into a spiral.
+They are about the size of a silver dollar and dusted with Agarwood powder.
 These spirals make it easy to use, just pinch a bit off the end and place it on the heater.